-It’s true that it’s not always good in Europe.
+It’s true that it’s not always good as a user acquisition strategy for apps in Europe.
 It’s also true that in companies in France and Spain, it’s working very well.
 Not to mention the U.S. where this is quite big.
 To talk about Snapchat, yes it’s true that the audience is very low.
 It’s also true that it’s a new platform, there is not so much competition and the CPI’s can be still quite low.
 That is especially true for Snapchat; it’s a very particular challenge that it's creating.
 You can experiment with all the stuff and it is the trend right now.
 So why not to try?

 Influencer marketing is one of my favorite activities; there are multiple options and influencers are everywhere: YouTube, Snapchat, Instagram, Facebook, Twitter.
 You just need to roll a picture, choose influencers (there are companies that are doing that), write them and see they will tell you this is the right influencer for you.
 If it’s well done, it’s very authentic.
 You don’t realize when you watch a video there is a guy or a girl talking about this fantastic product, you feel “damn I need to try it because it’s so cool”.
 They are making money from this, they’re getting a lot of money from us.

 We’re doing a campaign in Washington D.C. with our sharing service.
 They’re followers of science and the people are getting credit because they feel special, “Oh they’re giving me tasty meals for free, I’m so special, I’m so lucky”.
 If you use this kind of tricks, you can get results.